denukernel/Minecraft-Classic-Reborn/README.md

 > Credit to **mcraft-client** and **ManiaDevelopment** for sources and references.
 > A modern reimagining of Minecraft Classic 0.30 with commands, launcher, day/night cycle, non-block items, infinite terrain, and much more — built in Java.

-- NOTE: if you have any questions regrading the project or anything, feel free to contact me in discord: mcclassic_
+### > NOTE: If you have any questions regrading the project or anything, feel free to contact me in discord: mcclassic_

 ---